sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

 Sample 3    -->

+## List of Modified files
+- **events_rnn_train.py**
+- **Implement early stopping**
+- training will stop when the target loss is reached or loss isn't improved for a certain number of steps
+- the number of steps that the early stopping algorithm will tolerate is defined by the "patience" variable multipied by the "summary_frequency" variable
+- the "summary_frequency" is 10.
+- So if you want the algorithm to tolerate for 1000 steps if the loss value isn't improved before stopping the training

 ## Further Use

 I've uploaded the .mag file of the fine-tuned model, so it can be used further.